-- The student must request a "Late Night" pass from his/her RA at least 6 hours before that night's curfew.
-In cases where a "Late Night" privilege is requested less than 6 hours before that night's curfew, the Men's or Women's Service Director will make the final approval decision. - The RA will determine if the request is approved, set a reasonable return time, and issue the student a "Late Night" pass. - When the student returns to campus after curfew, security personnel should be called at 606-316-1006.
-Security will ask to see the student's KCU ID and check the "Late Night" pass. - Security will include a write-up of the event in the nightly security report.

-• "Late Night" privileges are not to be used on campus.
+- The student must request a "Late Night" pass from his/her RA by 10pm before that night's curfew.
+In cases where a "Late Night" privilege is requested after 10pm before that night's curfew, the Men's or Women's Service Director will make the final approval decision. - The RA will determine if the request is approved, set a reasonable return time, and issue a "Late Night" pass text approval to the phones of the student, the Men's OR Women's Services Director, and to KCU security. - When the student returns to campus after curfew, security personnel should be contacted at 606-316-1006.
+Security will ask to see the student's KCU ID and check the "Late Night" pass text sent to them earlier by the RA. - Security will include a write-up of the event in the nightly security report. - "Late Night" privileges are not to be used on campus.